tujokuus/car-prize-prediction/README.md

 # Car Price Prediction

+> **Project status:** This project is not finished and is still under active development.

 This project explores European vehicle listing data and develops machine learning models for vehicle price prediction.